-The only soft play place I’ve been to and that I would actively recommend is Injoy in Derby.
+If you don’t mind travelling there’s also Injoy in Derby.
 It’s a bit of a trek for us but we make a day of it.
 What I like about Injoy is that as well as being HUGE it feels new and clean.
 They also have a really cool interactive/digital play room upstairs.
 I haven’t ever seen anywhere like this anywhere else.
 You do have to pay extra for this – but we definitely rate it.
 It’s a calmer, more chilled out vibe than the craziness of the soft play bit.
 There’s also a climbing wall there but we haven’t used that (yet!).

 If you’re making the trip to Derby you might want to check out my other suggestions of family friendly things to do.